ParenInc/openinghours/README.md

 Example: represents Tuesday from 6:00 AM to 8:00 PM `"W2T06:00:00/W2T20:00:00"`

 ### Working with Opening Hours
-The package provides two main types:
+The package provides three main type:
-- `OpeningHours`: Contains opening and closing times
+- `OpeningHours`: Contains opening and closing times with weekdays and minutes after midnight
 - `TimeInWeek`: Represents a specific time within a week
+- `TimeRange`: Represents open and close times as strings
+- `OCPIOpeningTimes`: Represents the Hours class from the OCPI 3.0 standard

+You must parse a string using `ParseOpeningHours()` to obtain a slice of `OpeningHours`.

 ## License
 MIT License - see [LICENSE](LICENSE) for details